bigsk1/bitcoinlib_rpc/README.md

 ### Set Environment Variables

-Added your details and run the following to your terminal or you can add the secrets to your `.bashrc`
+Added your details and run the following to your terminal or you can add the secrets to your `.bashrc` If using umbrel or similar select bitcoin node, connect, RPC local network credintials

 ```bash
 export BITCOIN_NODE_HOST='your_node_ip'